 ‘What should I do?’ he asked.
 ‘How can I win?’

 ‘Cunning.
 They’ll underestimate you and focus on the other champions.
 Ignore your pride and use theirs against them.
 A serpent strikes from hiding.’
 Salazar stroked the snake looped round his shoulders.
 ‘Do the rituals.
 The first is more of a risk if you carry it out before adulthood, but its benefits will be greater because of it.
 The second is virtually risk free.
-The ritual was a common practice in my time, all but a rite of a passage.
 It will encourage your body to improve itself more quickly, though that’s a very simplistic explanation.
 Neither will bring you incredible power, but they’ll help close the gap between you and the others.
 Tom Riddle profited greatly from these, though he took them many steps further afterward on his own.’

 Harry scowled at the painting.
 And look what happened to Tom Riddle.
 More monster than man.